 - Once you sign up, you will be invited to a private Facebook group where you can network with other pilgrims about rides.

 - We suggest that you coordinate with a fellow pilgrim to leave one car at Our Lady of Grace and then drive to St. Mary.
 Some shuttles will be available after the pilgrimage.

-- What are you doing to take into account the Coronavirus?
+- What are you doing to take into account Covid?

-- Aside from using bathrooms, all of the activities of the NWI Camino will be outside where it is easier to social distance (be at least 6 feet apart).
+- Aside from Mass and using bathrooms, all of the activities of the NWI Camino will be outside where it is easier to social distance.

 - Pilgrims are asked to wear masks while inside parish buildings.
 Masks are also requested whenever social distance is not possible.

 - Pilgrims are also asked to self-screen themselves before coming to the NWI Camino.